Category Archives: CRM Training

 Preparing for ECBA

-Regardless of whether you are starting out in your career as a business analyst or brining years of wizened experience, you are going to need to spend some quality time with the BABOK guide (currently at v3.0).
-The ECBA is taken exclusively from this material and so you will need to become a member of the IIBA (by paying a yearly subscription fee) and their either downloading or ordering a paper copy of the book.
+Regardless of whether you are starting out in your career as a business analyst or bringing years of wizened experience, you are going to need to spend some quality time with the BABOK guide (currently at v3.0).
+The ECBA is taken exclusively from this material and so you will need to become a member of the IIBA (by paying a yearly subscription fee) and then either downloading or ordering a paper copy of the book.

 My recommended approach is: –